-Claremont Oval is a unique open space being the sports oval surrounded by high density residential development.
+Claremont Oval is a unique open space being the sports oval surrounded by high density residential development to the north of the PSP.
 The links to this space and its community use are defined by the surrounding development.
 As an open space asset its value is primarily visual to the immediate community that overlooks it and for formal recreation organised through the Claremont Tigers and the WAFL.
 It is unlikely to see any change in this use and character of the place.